mui/material-ui/docs/pages/blog/introducing-pigment-css.md

 ## Benefits of using Pigment CSS

-For Material UI users, the benefits of adopting Pigment CSS\* are clear: your end users get better performance, and you get RSC and App Router compatibility without having to significantly change how you author component styles.
+For users of Emotion and styled-components, the benefits of adopting Pigment CSS are clear: your end users get better performance, and you get RSC and App Router compatibility without having to significantly change how you author component styles.

-_\*These benefits extend to other component libraries beyond Material UI as well, but that's our focus for the sections that follow._
-_We intend for Pigment CSS to be a viable solution for the React ecosystem as a whole, but you can understand why we're prioritizing Material UI during early development._

 ### Better performance